Culture of Indonesia: Martial arts

 Another martial art from Indonesia is Tarung Derajat.
 It is a modern combat system created by Haji Ahmad Drajat based on his experience as a street fighter.
 Tarung Drajat has been acknowledged as a national sport by KONI in 1998 and is now used by Indonesian Army as part of their basic training.

-In Eastern Indonesia, there is a type of martial art hitting with a whip or stick.
-Caci is a form of fighting with a whip or stick.
-It appears to be indigenous to Flores in East Nusa Tenggara, but it is also practised in Bali and Lombok.
+In Eastern Indonesia, a traditional martial art known as Caci involves whip or stick fighting.
+Originating from Flores in East Nusa Tenggara, Caci is also practiced in Bali and Lombok.